GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 ## Code comparison

-To be able to efficiently compare the code emissions efficiently be sure to:
+To be able to efficiently compare the code emissions be sure to:
 - Close the browser
 - Be sure to press Ctrl+C into the Anaconda Prompt Windows to stop the visualization of the emissions.
-- Delete the ** emissions.csv ** file to be able to create a new one.
+- Delete the **emissions.csv** file to be able to create a new one.
-- Run the solitaireDONOTCHANGE.py one time
+- Run the solitaireDONOTCHANGE.py one time.
 - Run the solitaire.py with your code improvement one time.
-- Run the * carbonboard --filepath="emissions.csv" --port=8050 *
+- Run the *carbonboard --filepath="emissions.csv" --port=8050*
 - Copy and paste the link into your browser.
 - Navigate at the bottom of the page to see the bar chart with two code compared.